infracost/actions/comment/README.md

 - `target-type`: Optional.
 Which objects should be commented on, either `pull-request` or `commit`.

+- `tag`: Optional.
+Customize the comment tag.
+This is added to the comment as a markdown comment to detect the previously posted comments.
+This is useful if you have multiple workflows that post comments to the same pull request or commit.

 - `github-token`: Optional, default to `${{ github.token }}`.
 This is the default GitHub token available to actions and is used to post comments.

 ## Outputs